SamanthaHoy/Nelisa_Spaza_Shop/README.md

 based on her purchasing stock , and selling stock .

 This application has CRUD functionality which enables Nelisa to modify any of the fields within the tables of her database .
 Any other user will only have read access instead of Admin access .

+As a sample user:

+Admin user:
+Username : Nelisa
+Password : password

+Shop-keeper:
+Username : Xolani
+Password : password

+Project instructions can be found on : http://nelisa.projectcodex.co/